-Every day, careless inattention causes injuries that severely impact people’s lives.
-When these incidents occur, those who’ve been injured may wish to seek legal representation.
+If you’ve been injured in Baltimore, you may wish to seek legal representation.
 That’s where our personal injury lawyers come in.

-The purpose of damages as they relate to a personal injury case is to compensate the injured party for any financial, physical, emotional, or psychological injury incurred as a result of the negligent party’s action or inaction.
-It’s challenging to assign a dollar amount to pain and suffering.
+The purpose of damages in personal injury cases are to compensate the injured party.
+In some cases, it can be challenging to assign a dollar amount.
 Most injuries can’t be “fixed” with money, but the goal is to try and minimize the future consequences of the event.

-Depending on the type of injury and the extent of the consequences suffered by the plaintiff, the different types of damages that can be awarded include:
+Depending on the event and type of injury, the different types of damages include:

 - Medical bills.
 Medical care is expensive.
 Even a single visit to the doctor with a few lab tests can be enough to cause financial hardship.
-If the injured party receives medical care or testing of any kind, needs hospitalization, nursing home support, physical therapy, or wound care, the responsible party has to pay for those costs.
-In some cases, the care needed is life-long.
+The responsible party must pay for those costs.
+In some cases, life-long care is needed.
 An award that includes medical damages will need to include enough to cover future medical costs, as well.

-- Wages lost.
+- Lost Wages.
 Injuries frequently result in time off of work.
-Lost wages can be from periodic time off to attend doctor or therapy appointments, leaves of absence for recovery time, or permanent or partial disability.
-To calculate lost wages, it may be necessary to compensate based on wages that would have been earned over the rest of the plaintiff’s lifetime if the injury had not occurred.
+Lost wages can be periodic or permanent.
+Lost wages, include wages that would have been earned over the rest of the plaintiff’s lifetime had the injury not occurred.

 - Emotional distress.
-Injuries and accidents are upsetting and can cause emotional distress with long-term ramifications for some people.
-Proof in the form of psychiatric records or a diagnosis of post-traumatic stress disorder (PTSD) are usually needed to receive damages for emotional distress.
+Injuries are upsetting and can cause emotional distress.
+Psychiatric records or a diagnosis of post-traumatic stress disorder (PTSD) can prove damages for emotional distress.

 - Loss of companionship.
-Also called “loss of consortium,” these damages exist to compensate certain family members for the loss of the relationship.
-Loss of a relationship happens when someone dies but it also applies to situations in which the victim is changed significantly as a result of the accident or injury.
-Examples include, if a spouse is unable to have intimate relations, or if a spouse can no longer carry out household tasks.
+Also called “loss of consortium,” these damages exist to compensate certain family members for the loss of a relationship.
+Loss of a relationship happens when someone dies.
+They can also apply to situations in which the victim is changed significantly as a result of the injury.
+Examples include, if a spouse is unable to have intimate relations or can no longer carry out household tasks.